 Fairhaven in South Walsham is 130 acres of cultivated, wild and natural plantings in the Norfolk Broads.
 They have almost 4 miles of woodland pathways and their own private broad.
 It’s a lovely place to walk any time of year and they have some interesting special events.

 During the spring, you can see some bluebells in the beech walk area.
-It doesn’t quite compare to the display you can see in a private section which is only open to the public (unfortunately not in 2021 or 2022 due to storm damage) for a short time when the bluebells are out.
+It doesn’t quite compare to the display you can see in a private section which is only open to the public (unfortunately it has been closed since 2020 due to storm damage) for a short time when the bluebells are out.
 It’s about a 4-mile round trip from the entrance to Fairhaven to the top of the woodland area where you can see the most bluebells.

 #9 High Ash Farm